 - 2 Tablespoons chopped catnip (optional)

-- 2 Tablespoons chopped sardines or any chopped fish you know your kitty loves
+- 2 Tablespoons drained, chopped sardines, or any chopped fish you know your kitty loves

 - 4 Tablespoons dried fish flakes to sprinkle on top

-- Once it boils, turn down to simmer for 30 minutes or until the carrots are very tender and the fish is cooked thru.
+- Once it boils, turn down to a simmer for 30 minutes or until the carrots are very tender and the fish is cooked through.

 - Cool and serve.
-You can even add this as gravy to your cat's dry food.
+You can even add this as gravy to your cat's dry or wet food.